 The McCarthys has always been fun, but lately it’s really hit its stride with a run of excellent episodes (knock on wood).
 “Hall of Fame” brings us yet another emotional episode that’s funny throughout and shows off the strong ensemble.

 It all starts with the family celebrating Sean McCarthy’s induction into his high school’s hall of fame.
 When Ronny asks if it’s for basketball, he gleefully jokes “no, for academics.”
 Sean’s constant earnest cheerfulness, which has always been counted on for a great quick punchline, is really shown off and explored in this episode.
 It’s the biggest Sean episode yet and doesn’t disappoint in developing him.
 They get into the main conflict when Gerard is jealous of the hall of fame induction.
 Marjorie can’t stand to see one of her twins be left out so she tells Gerard he was also inducted.
 It’s a classic sitcom plot but they execute it very well here by filling it with real emotion.
-At one point, Sean reminds a jealous Gerard that while Sean is great at basketball, that’s the only thing he’s great at.
+At one point, Sean reminds a jealous Gerard that while Sean is great at basketball, that’s the only thing he’s great at which is great as this is a sport many people like to watch, and even bet on using the best NBA picks and predictions you can get online.
 Gerard is better off in every way and shouldn’t be jealous that Sean was great at one thing back in high school.
 This episode is full of emotional moments immediately punctuated by great jokes and after Sean’s speech, Marjorie declares, “Now that one’s got feelings?
 You people are exhausting.”

 In the b-plot, Jackie finds out that Fatty– the deceased father of her child– is also being inducted into the hall of fame, which means she’ll be running into his mother for the first time.
 She knows she has to tell her that she’s pregnant with her grandchild but she’s nervous.
 This plot is so heartwrenching, I’m somewhat surprised it wasn’t an a-plot.
 However, a situation so emotionally raw might feel off it was too prominent.
 As a b-plot it hit the perfect balance between seriousness and hilarity.
 The moment when Fatty’s mom finally finds out the truth and responds simply by pulling Jackie into a big hug is incredible.